If you’re experiencing heel pain, you’re not alone.

 Bursae are fluid-filled sacs that cushion and lubricate joints in the body.
 When the retrocalcaneal bursa on the back of the heel becomes inflamed and irritated, bursitis of the heel develops, resulting in redness, tenderness, and pain where the heel meets the Achilles tendon.

 Tarsal Tunnel Syndrome:

-Tarsal Tunnel Syndrome develops when the tibial nerve is pinched or constricted, reducing blood flow and causing inflammation (think of it as carpal tunnel syndrome of the foot).
+Tarsal Tunnel Syndrome develops when the tibial nerve is pinched or constricted in a tunnel that connects the ankle and the foot, reducing blood flow and causing inflammation (think of it as carpal tunnel syndrome of the foot).
 Risk factors include arthritis, obesity, and heel spurs.

 Learn More About Tarsal Tunnel Syndrome.

 Also known as “pump bump,” Haglund’s Deformity causes a painful lump to form at the back of the heel, usually due to ill-fitting or unsupportive footwear.

 Learn More About Haglund’s Deformity.

 This condition is caused by irritation and overuse of the posterior tibial tendon, and manifests as pain on the inside of the foot, heel, ankle, and shin.
 If standing on one foot while trying to raise your heel off the ground causes a lot of pain, you may have posterior tibial tendonitis.

 Osteomyelitis of the heel is an uncommon bone infection that causes pain in the joint, as well as fever and lethargy.
 This condition is most common in children with accelerated bone growth and individuals with diabetes.

 While it’s true that many conditions can cause heel pain, the American Academy of Family Physicians cites Plantar Fasciitis as the the number one cause of heel pain.
 Each year, more than 2 million people are treated for this common–and very painful–condition.